 How long does a DRY FLOATATION® cushion last?

-On average, three to five years.
+On average, three to five years, but we’re also aware of cushions that have been actively used for over 25 years!
 It’s no surprise that wear and tear affects the life of the cushion; using the cover supplied with your cushion will extend its life.
-DRY FLOATATION cushions have a two year limited warranty, and Select cushions have a three year limited warranty.
-Each cushion also is equipped with a patch kit.
+Also, each product comes with a Repair Kit and has a limited warranty.
+More information about the limited warranty can be found in the Operation Manual or by contacting our Warranty Service Department.

-- Pull or attempt to carry the cushion by the cells, valve or ISOFLO Memory Control® unit.
+- Pull or attempt to carry the cushion by the cells, inflation valve, quick disconnect or ISOFLO Memory Control®.
+Use the Yellow Rope, cushion base, or carrying handle on the cover to safely transport the cushion.

-- Expose the cushion to petroleum-based solutions, like lanolin.
+- Expose neoprene cushions to petroleum-based solutions, like lanolin, as they may degrade the material.

 - Sit on the cushion with sharp objects in your pockets.